 She is Hugo Chavez in a pantsuit.

-She's you read these books, read these two books that are out on her.
+She's, you read these books, read these two books that are out on her.

-They don't just disagree with their enemies, they try to destroy them.
+They don't just disagree with their enemies.

-This this woman she'd be she'd be serious.
+This woman, she'd be serious.

-I don't think I don't think she's that politically adept, frankly.
+I don't think she's that politically adept, frankly.

-I was joking, uh honest honest and I there's no element of truth in this joke, which is why it was a lousy joke.
+And there's no element of truth in this joke, which is why it was a lousy joke.

 Dear Rush, my son just banned me from listening to you anymore.